 Jig Street, where Marius Kociejowski’s Polish father and English mother settled in 1948, is twelve miles into the countryside from Kemptville, Ontario.
-And from Jig Street Marius unsettled himself as soon as he came of age, heading first to Ottawa and Carleton University, where he was influenced by George Johnston and argued with Robin Mathews.
-Then he left, although he returns for annual family visits.
+And from Jig Street Marius unsettled himself as soon as he came of age.

-In September 1973 he landed in Dover, travelled for a while, and then moved to London in 1974.
+Heading first to Ottawa and Carleton University, where he was influenced by George Johnston and argued with Robin Mathews, he landed in Dover in September 1973.
+After further travels, he moved to London in 1974.
 Supporting himself as an antiquarian bookseller, he writes poetry and prose.
 His early volumes of poetry were republished in Canada as So Dance the Lords of Language: Poems 1975-2001 (Porcupine’s Quill 2003).
 His non-fiction works set in Syria, The Street Philosopher and the Holy Fool (Sutton Publishing 2004) and The Pigeon Wars of Damascus (Biblioasis 2010), are not for readers looking for traveller’s tips; rather they are a gathering of thoughts, readings, and relationships with the people he befriends.
 Or who befriend him.
 Indeed, one of his books is a collection of conversations with people he’s met: God’s Zoo: Artists, Exiles, Londoners (Carcanet 2014).
 Nor would the collection he edited, Syria through writers’ eyes (Eland 2006), ranging in time from the biblical to the present, offer much guidance to Syria today; it stands rather as a record of what was.

 We met in mid-December at the flat he shares with his wife in Hammersmith.
 As the building was under scaffolding and workmen strolled past his living room window, we took refuge in the kitchen, where he made some delicious coffee.
 On the recording, behind his soft voice, is the constant sound of metal on metal.
 The other sound interfering with his thoughtful comments is the sound of my own loud laughter, which was a surprise to me on the playback because I’d approached Marius, who has been to Syria several times, for his view on the news from there.
 I sought outrage but found sadness.
 I didn’t know, that day, that he’d followed The Pebble Chance (Biblioasis 2014) with another collection of prose, Zoroaster’s Children and Other Travels (Biblioasis 2015), the last chapter of which grieves for the Syrians he’d written about in his previous books.
 We began with the destruction in October by ISIS of ancient sites in Palmyra, Syria, made a UNESCO world heritage site for its triumphal arch, temples and three funerary towers.
 The latter, multi-storey ancient tombs dating between AD44 and AD103, were blown up in August 2015.